 Founded in 2010, For Books’ Sake is the intelligent but irreverent UK webzine dedicated to promoting and celebrating writing by women.
 Providing a dedicated platform for readers and writers alike, we feature books by and for independent women.

-With daily news, reviews, essays, features and interviews, For Books’ Sake shines spotlights on classic and contemporary writing by both iconic and upcoming women authors, from reading recommendations to in-depth analysis.
+With daily news, reviews, essays, features and interviews, For Books’ Sake shines spotlights on classic and contemporary writing by both iconic and emerging women authors, from reading recommendations to in-depth analysis.

 “With the traditional press dying and the space devoted to books being squeezed ever smaller, we are in the middle of a critical revolution (in all senses).
 For Books’ Sake is exactly the kind of online presence which readers and writers need.
 Thank you for existing.” – Sarah Dunant, internationally bestselling author and founding vice patron of the Women’s Prize for Fiction (formerly the Orange Prize).